-"Anything which is injurious to health... or is indecent or offensive to the senses, or an obstruction to the free use of property, so as to interfere with the comfortable enjoyment of life or property... is a nuisance."
+"Anything which is injurious to health ... or is indecent or offensive to the senses, or an obstruction to the free use of property, so as to interfere with the comfortable enjoyment of life or property ... is a nuisance."
 Civ.
 Code, § 3479

-"A public nuisance is one which affects at the time an entire community neighborhood, or any considerable number of although persons, ${ m the}$ extent damage inflicted annoyance or upon individuals may be unequal."
+"A public nuisance is one which affects at the same time an entire community or neighborhood, or any considerable number of persons, although the extent of the annoyance or damage inflicted upon individuals may be unequal."
 Civ.
 Code, § 3480